-F. Ethics & Oversight Committee
+F. Ethics & Oversight Committee Financial & Administrative Committee

 - 1. The Ethics & Oversight Committee shall consist of County Board Members who are appointed by the County Board Chairman and with the consent of the County Board. - 2.
-The makeup of the Ethics & Oversight Committee shall include 4 members from the majority party of the County Board, and 3 members from the minority party. - 3.
-The purpose of the Ethics & Oversight Committee shall be to review, revise, and enforce Lake County's Ethics & Conduct Code and the Lake County Standards for Appointees authorized by Public Act 98-0779, and to appoint the Ethics Commissioners.
+The makeup of the Ethics & Oversight Committee shall include 4 members from the majority party of the County Board, and 3 members from the minority party. - 1.
+The purpose of the Lake County Financial & Administrative Committee Ethies & Oversight Committee shall be to responsible for the review, reviserevision, and enforcement of this Lake County's Ethics & Conduct Code and the Lake County Standards for Appointees authorized by Public Act 98-0779, and to. - 3.2.
+The Lake County Financial & Administrative Committee is responsible for the appointment of appoint-the Ethics Commissioners to the Ethics Commission of Lake County.